Photo credit: chuttersnap

 Here are the 5 best places to buy a used boat.

-There are three important things to consider when comparing used boat values
+There are three important things to consider when comparing used boats

 - The condition – Some boats are better maintained than others which will be reflected in the price

-- The location – some boat markets are cheaper than others (e.g. boat prices are lower in Mexico and higher in Australia)
+- The location – some boat markets are cheaper than others (e.g. boats cost less Mexico and more in Australia)

 - The year the boat was built – expect lower boat prices for older builds (e.g. a 1979 boat should be priced lower than a 1990 boat)